theDAREK497/codecraft/README.md

 ### [Open in github pages](https://thedarek497.github.io/sandboxman/)

 ## Description
-This is my test project  for leaning github and javascript.
+This is my test project  for leaning git and javascript.
 I would be pleased if you give advice or give your suggestions. 😄

 P.s.
 And sorry for my english.. 😅